 While keeping the foundation and framework of the existing ESG strategy, after hearing the opinions of stakeholders, taking into account the expectations and requirements for sustainability required of companies by society in recent years, and considering trends in the medtech industry, during the fiscal year ended March 2023, the Olympus Group has identified and established "25 Materiality Topics" under "6 Focus Areas."
-These "6 Focus Areas" and "25 Materiality Topics" have been integrated into our management and business activities, and our goal is to contribute widely to the resolution of social issues through these activities.
+Furthermore, in April 2025, we further strengthened Diversity, Equity & Inclusion initiatives aimed at ensuring that all employees have access to equal opportunities by redefining them to incorporate "Inclusion," which led to a partial review of related materiality topics.
+As a result, the "25 Materiality Topics" have been reorganized into "24 Materiality Topics."
+These "6 Focus Areas" and "24 Materiality Topics" have been integrated into our management and business activities, and our goal is to contribute widely to the resolution of social issues through these activities.
 The Olympus Group considers ESG to be an important issue for becoming a competitive global MedTech company and contributing to the realization of a sustainable society.